 Mount Rainier National Park

 Mount Rainier is one of the nation’s oldest parks, being established in 1899 and is an active volcano that erupted a thousand years ago.
 It’s home to various flora and fauna and features 25 major glaciers that look incredible but make it colder than other Washington parks.
-Many people consider it one of the best national parks in Washington state when you’re looking for an easy Seattle day trip.

 How to Get to Mount Rainier